mcantelon/node-mingy/README.md

 can be used to differentiate between users.
 Please see `examples/mud.js` for an example of this.

-## Web Server
+## Connect Middleware

 Mingy includes some experimental web functionality.
-Commands can be used to route requests.
-Please see `examples/webserver.js` for an example of this.
+Using Connect middleware, Mingy can act as a request router.
+Please see `examples/web.js` for an example of this.

 ## Initialization